-These requirements include the required education, training and experience for employees whose activities affect the quality of drug products.
-Among those educational requirements are a course in Introductory GMP upon employment at a pharmaceutical company, and annual refresher GMP training.
+These requirements include the required education, training, and experience for employees whose activities affect the quality of drug products.
+Among those educational requirements is a course in Introductory GMP upon employment at a pharmaceutical company, and annual refresher GMP training.

 The goal of this webinar is to enable you to:

 - Demonstrate a basic knowledge of GMP requirements

 - Interpret these requirements for your day-to-day operations

 - Instill a culture of compliance in your organization

 The subject of introductory GMP includes a discussion of the pivotal events that have shaped US laws on food, drugs, and cosmetics; the use of the terms GMP and cGMP (Current Good Manufacturing Practices); key sections in the US Code of Federal Regulations that impact drug manufacture; and how an organization can remain compliant with these regulations in their day-to-day operations.

 The laws that govern Good Manufacturing Practices (GMP) are a cornerstone of pharmaceutical production.
 Still, many companies fall short of the requirements that are written into US, UK, European and other laws, which can have disastrous consequences for patient health and a company's reputation, not to mention the resultant losses in revenue due to fines, declining sales, and withdrawal of products from the market.